 What to serve with this mango habanero salsa

-This zippy mango habanero salsa is great with chips.
+This zippy mango habanero salsa is great with chips (how about these Plantain Chips?!).
 It also goes well with just about everything from grilled chicken to tender pork loin, and it’s especially nice with grilled fish.

 - While you’re making the salsa and firing up the grill, sip on this refreshing Frozen Pineapple Margarita.